RMZeroFour/Pixel-Engine/README.md

 ## Getting Started

-1. Grab the library from the Libraries folder.
+1. Grab the library from the [Libraries](https://github.com/DevChrome/Pixel-Engine/tree/master/Libraries) folder.
 2. Create a new C# project.
-  2.1.
-Add a reference to the library in your project.
+3. Add a reference to the library in your project.
 4. Subclass the Game class in the engine.
-  4.1.
-Add a Main method.
+5. Add a Main method.
-    4.1.1.
-Instantiate the class.
+6. Instantiate the class.
-    4.1.2.
-Call its Construct method.
+7. Call its Construct method.
-    4.1.3.
-Call its Start method.
+8. Call its Start method.
-  4.2.
-Override the required methods.
+9. Override the required methods.
-5. Start the application.
+10. Start the application.

 ```C#
 using PixelEngine;